 In the last 2 weeks, CWS field staff members have encountered many safe storage containers full to the brim with clean water.
+Storage containers usually are small drums containing safe, clean water; however, some humanitarian companies find that using storage container rental companies could aid with the transportation of safe drums and delegate to areas in need.
 This is something that we love to see because it usually means that the household has just recently filled from the water treatment center.
 However, this month we have found that it does not always mean just that.
 When CWS conducts household visits in our implemented villages, we always ask a member of each household: “When was the last time you filled your safe storage container with clean water?” –translated in Dagbani – “Ka bon dali kayi tougi?”.
 The average response that we get is that someone in the household filled 2-3 days ago.
 Lately, we have had people tell us that they filled their safe storage containers over a week ago!
 Now how is it that a household of 8-10 people can go over a week without drinking 20 L of water?
 Well because of Ramadan people are drinking much less water.
 Also, since it is the rainy season, it has not been as hot in Tamale.
 I’ve asked a few fasting Ghanaians if it is hard to fast during Ramadan.
 The responses have been the same, “With this weather?
 Oh no, it’s easy to fast when the clouds are in the sky.”

 One household that Wahab and I spoke to in Kpalguni explained to us that they had just run out of water that morning because the family had gathered together to drink water to ensure strength for a day of fasting.
 The community members of Jagberin have agreed to help Fulera and Aisha, the ladies that run the center, fill their blue drums with water from the dugout during Ramadan.
 Since many of the women who run the CWS water businesses are fasting, they are weaker than usual during this month.
 In Yapalsi, Amin and I came across one household that has four clean cups sitting on top of their safe storage container, so that eager family members can break their fast with clean water at sunset.
 It seems that Ramadan is bringing people together to share clean water in many of the CWS villages this month!